Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: The Modified Benders' Decomposition Algorithm

 is an optimal solution to it.
 Therefore, constraints \eqref{generalLv2Con}, \eqref{dualCon12ndSP}, \eqref{dualCon22ndSP}, and \eqref{PlessD} guarantee the optimality of the defender's problem, and hence, can be used to convert the ADBLP to a single level problem as:

-The bilinear term $\beta^TA_2x$ in \eqref{Benderscon5} is non-convex and hard to solve.
-To overcome this difficulty, Benders' decomposition is utilized to decompose this optimization problem into two problems, with $x$ as the variable for the master problem (MP) and $y,\beta$ as the variables for the slave problem (SP).
+The bilinear term $\beta^TA_2u$ in \eqref{Benderscon5} is non-convex and thus hard to deal with.
+To overcome this difficulty, Benders' decomposition is utilized to decompose this optimization problem into two problems, with $u$ as the variable for the main problem (MP) and $v,\beta$ as the variables for the sub problem (SP).
 The MP takes the following form:

-where $\alpha$ is a variable introduced to represent $d_1^Ty^*$, which will then be updated by adding cuts.
-The SP takes the following form:
+where $\alpha$ is a variable introduced to represent $d_1^Tv$, which will then be updated by adding cuts.
+The SP is given by:

 At the optimal solution of the SP given by \eqref{SP}, we have